whyvez/auth0-angular/docs/storing-information.md

 ### 4. You've nailed it

 That's it :).
-Now, you can check out some of our [examples](https://github.com/auth0/auth0-angular/tree/master/examples) which handle storage.
+Now, you can check out some of our [examples](https://github.com/auth0/auth0-angular/tree/master/examples).